Skip to main content

 Stange remains defiant despite criticism after 2-2 draw against Guam

-With last evening's result, I could not help but recall this article written years ago suggested Singapore should group themselves with Oceania nations for any bid to lift themselves from the doldrums we are facing.
+With last evening's result, I could not help but recall this article written years ago that suggested Singapore should group themselves with Oceania nations in any bid to lift themselves from the doldrums we are facing.

 However, with the outcome against a side, who were once thrashed 21-0 by North Korea in 2005, the suggestion made in that article is now seen as a tall order for Singapore football to get back on their feet anytime soon.

-Shane Malcolm's (23) deeds led to first goal
+Shane Malcolm's (23) deeds led to the first goal

-Whether if those words are convincing, the German coach pressed ahead with them during the assessment after the match.
+Whether those words were convincing, the German coach pressed ahead with them during the assessment after the match.

 "We did improve in the second half and after the game went two-all, we tried to win but we couldn't and it could be better."

-Gabriel Quak (7) added fluency on right in second half
+Gabriel Quak (7) added fluency on the right in the second half

 Faris Ramli (11) headed home to level the score

-Reiterated what the former Iraq coach said a day earlier that Pacific Islanders are "a good team", the visitors immediately shown their determination less than five minutes into the game when Shane Malcolm capitalized on the slip up on the Lions' right flank and drilled his way into the box before side-netted his effort amid a cracked defence.
+Reiterated what the former Iraq coach said a day earlier that Pacific Islanders are "a good team", the visitors immediately showed their determination less than five minutes into the game when Shane Malcolm capitalized on the slip-up on the Lions' right flank and drilled his way into the box before side-netted his effort amid a cracked defence.

 The hosts did show some decency with the introduction of Lions XII winger Gabriel Quak after the interval with some injection of fluency in their attacking play from the right, which eventually paid off in the 54th minute with a Faris Ramli equalizer off a header in the box.